box/boxcli/examples/User Deprovisioning/README.md

 	```
 3. Optional: To skip transfer of user content before deletion, set [TransferContent](Users_Deprovision.ps1#L15) to "N".
 4. Optional: Update Archive folder name by changing  [EmployeeArchiveFolderName](Users_Deprovision.ps1#L18) to any name of your choice.
+5. Optional: Update the User ID which will be the new owner of the files, by changing [NewFilesOwnerID](Users_Deprovision.ps1#L10) or
+set the flag `NewFilesOwnerID` when running the script:
+`./Users_Deprovision.ps1 -NewFilesOwnerID 123456`.
+If no ID was provided, script will prompt to input in the interactive mode, or use the current authenticated user ID to receive the content.
-5. Optional: To run the script in dry run mode, set the `DryRun` boolean flag when running the script:
+6. Optional: To run the script in dry run mode, set the `DryRun` boolean flag when running the script:
 `./Users_Deprovision.ps1 -DryRun`.
  Dry run doesn't mean that API calls won't be made, instead any create/update/delete calls will be skipped only.